12 Tokyo Cherry Blossom Spots in 2026 – Don’t Skip These!

 Odaiba Seaside Park is a bit farther out but was one of my favorite places I visited in my first trip to Tokyo.

-This waterfront park has views of Rainbow Bridge and Tokyo Bay, plus the Statue of Liberty.
+This waterfront park has views of Rainbow Bridge and Tokyo Bay, plus a replica of the Statue of Liberty.

 There are some cherry blossom trees facing Odaiba Bay, though I didn’t catch their full bloom.

-Still worth going to if you have time and staying in the evening!
+Still worth going to if you have time and make sure to stay in the evening to see the whole bridge lit up.

 More Cherry Blossom Spots in Tokyo